dollodart/chepy/eng_data/isotherms_nist_api/readme.txt

 Analyzes the data for adsorption isotherms from the NIST API.
+Note that NIST offers tutorial IPython notebooks, making use of specialized python packages (pyIAST) for solution adsorption theory to model multicomponent adsorption.
+The analysis here is a systematic review of the data rather than making use of the data for some application such as designing a separations column.

 # About Data Normalization to Fit Langmuir Parameters